Random State Generator For Fun

 These are states that tourists tend to fly over on their way to more exciting destinations like Los Angeles, Las Vegas, or New York.
 But are they really that boring?
 I don’t think so.

 West Virginia is a U.S. state located on the Appalachian Mountains between Maryland on the north and Virginia on the south, and also bordering Pennsylvania to its southwest (with which WV forms the USA's Eastern Panhandle).
 Capital: Charleston.

 Kentucky is more than just a bunch of horse farms and bourbon distilleries.
 This is a state that just oozes with Americana, and its people are as diverse as they are proud.

 The state's name comes from the Kentucky River.
 People with ties to the Commonwealth of Kentucky are called Kentuckians.
 The unique culture of this area can be found in enclaves such as Harlan-Huntington, Bluegrass and many others.

-I hope my random state generator and other information helps you.
+Full list of flyover state I hope my random state generator and other information helps you.